myakoobi/react.app/README.md

 The video and the project comes from the youtuber Mosh Hamedani, defintely go and check him out.

 I promise to be uploading and doing more projects like this, and also working on learning and using more tools like tableau, tensorflow, terraform, GO, Bash, and pipelines.
 I have started a little bit hope fully terra form and GO will be on my target to learn and implement them in my projects.
+I also need to learn tableau and how to integrate mysql databases.